vmware-tanzu/tanzu-dev-portal/content/practices/boris/index.md

 1. After [Event Storming](/practices/event-storming), using one color of sticky notes create one for each bounded context.
 Place on the board in a blob.

    {{< callout >}}
-   Tip: Create a legend identifying the bounded context, topic/queue, external system, UI.
+   **Tip**: Create a legend identifying the bounded context, topic/queue, external system, UI.
    {{< /callout >}}

    ![Example of Boris legend with stickies](/images/practices/boris/legend.jpeg)